-ByteSync is unique in that it relies on the cloud and rsync technology to bring ease of use and efficiency to users: it brings rsync through the Internet.
+ByteSync is unique in that it relies on the cloud and on algorithms derived from rsync technology to bring ease of use and efficiency to users: it brings rsync speed through the Internet.

 The software will be publicly available in 2022 in both free and paid versions.